 - If you’re going to spend money on a lead, make sure that it’s worth it—that is, that the prospect will be likely to buy from you and become a customer.

-- If someone has shown interest in what you have to offer by clicking on a link or filling out a form, then they probably want to learn more about what you do (and may even want to buy).
+- Let’s assume someone has shown interest in what you have to offer by clicking on a link or filling out a form.
+In this case, you can conclude that they probably want to learn more about what you do (and may even want to buy).

 - Where did your lead come from?
 When someone found you on a search engine like Google or Bing, that person could be looking for the kind of information you offer.